Oklahoma City: Parks and recreation

 One of the more prominent landmarks of downtown Oklahoma City is the Crystal Bridge tropical conservatory at the Myriad Botanical Gardens, a large downtown urban park.
 Designed by I. M. Pei, the park also includes the Water Stage amphitheater, a bandshell, and lawn, a sunken pond complete with koi, an interactive children's garden complete with a carousel and water sculpture, various trails and interactive exhibits that rotate throughout the year including the ice skating in the Christmas winter season.
 In 2007, following a renovation of the stage, Oklahoma Shakespeare In The Park relocated to the Myriad Gardens.
 Bicentennial Park, also downtown located near the Oklahoma City Civic Center campus, is home to the annual Festival of the Arts in April.

 The Scissortail Park is just south of the Myriad Gardens, a large interactive park that opened in 2021.
 This park contains a large lake with paddleboats, a dog park, a concert stage with a great lawn, a promenade including the Skydance Bridge, a children's interactive splash park and playground, and numerous athletic facilities.
 Farmers Market is a common attraction at Scissortail Park during the season, and there are multiple film showings, food trucks, concerts, festivals, and civic gatherings.

-Returning to the city's first parks masterplan, Oklahoma City has at least one major park in each quadrant outside downtown.
+Returning to the city's first parks masterplan, Oklahoma City has at least one major park in each quadrant, outside downtown.
 Will Rogers Park, the Grand Boulevard loop once connected Lincoln Park, Trosper Park, and Woodson Park, some sections of which no longer exist.
 Martin Park Nature Center is a natural habitat in far northwest Oklahoma City.
 Will Rogers Park is home to the Lycan Conservatory, the Rose Garden, and the Butterfly Garden, all built in the WPA era.
 In April 2005, the Oklahoma City Skate Park at Wiley Post Park was renamed the Mat Hoffman Action Sports Park to recognize Mat Hoffman, an Oklahoma City area resident and businessman who was instrumental in the design of the skate park and is a 10-time BMX World Vert champion.

-Walking trails line the Bricktown Canal and the Oklahoma River in downtown.
+Walking trails line the Bricktown Canal and the Oklahoma River downtown.
 The city's bike trail system follows around Lake Hefner and Lake Overholser in the northwest and west quadrants of the city.
-The majority of the east shore area of Lake Hefner is taken up by parks and bike trails, including a new leashless dog park and the postwar-era Stars and Stripes Park, and eateries near the lighthouse.
+The majority of the east shore area of Lake Hefner is taken up by parks and bike trails, including a new leashless dog park and the post-war-era Stars and Stripes Park, and eateries near the lighthouse.
 Lake Stanley Draper, in southeast Oklahoma City, is the city's largest and most remote lake, offering a genuine rural yet still urban experience.